AMC-IITBHU/ROS-Summer-Camp-22/Week 2/Subpart 1/README.md

   # Part 1 -

   Action first before the theory!
 Let's create a project in gazebo.
 Create a new package in your workspace with name of your choice.
 For now I am using the name "gazebo_tutorials".
 Inside the package create a folder world.
-Create a new file inside the folder with extension .world and place the following content
+Create a new file inside the folder with extension .world and place the following content (just do copy paste)

   ```xml
   <sdf version='1.7'>